 - To keep the wind from blowing your drink everywhere.

 There is another explanation which differs from the above.
 It is said that there was once a sick king—which one exactly differs according to who is telling the story—who couldn't drink alcohol without taking some food with it.
 He issued a royal decree that insisted that everyone should take food with their drinks.
 A slight variation of this one is that the benevolent king simply insisted that food should be taken with any drink out of concerns for the health issues associated with drinking on an empty stomach.

 Tapas in Spain Today

-If you are invited to "go for tapas", you'll be visiting lots of bars and probably only taking a single tapas in each.
+If you are invited to "go for tapas," you'll be visiting lots of bars and probably only taking a single tapas in each.
 If you are unfamiliar with the city you are in, you may be apprehensive about moving on from a bar you have found that you like, for fear of not finding another one as good.
-In which case, I would suggest taking a tapas tour in Spain instead.
+In which case, you may want to take a tapas tour in Spain instead.
 Led by a local expert, you will be taken to a number of tapas bars, sampling a dish and a drink in each one.